 The Laidlaw Scholars Program has been an invaluable component of my undergraduate experience.
 The friendships I’ve made, as well as the research and language skills I’ve begun to develop, have encouraged me to continue to ask and seek answers to complicated questions about global affairs and environmental science.
 If anyone has questions or feedback about the Laidlaw Program, is interested in collaborating, or just wants to say hello, please feel free to email me at trb238@cornell.edu.
 I hope we can meet in person someday!

 Hi, my name is Eliza Wadell.
-I am a junior studying Environment & Sustainability and Economics at Cornell University.
+I graduated from Cornell with a degree in Environment & Sustainability and Economics in May 2025.
 As part of the Laidlaw Program, I spent my first summer conducting research on the impact of harmful algal blooms on consumer choices in Lake Victoria, Kenya under the mentorship of Dr. Kathryn Fiorella.
-My second summer, I traveled to Sydney, Australia to work for ESG Impact to improve sustainability in local businesses
+My second summer, I traveled to Sydney, Australia to work for ESG Impact to improve sustainability in local businesses.

 I am the leadership developer for the University of Leeds.
 I am passionate about learning and ways in which we can all bring more of our true selves to work.
 I am keen to open dialogues about how leadership can be both effective and human in the 21st Century.
 My influences include a quote I learnt whilst studying to be a teacher at university "there is no liberating influence than the knowledge that things have not always been as they are and need not remain so."
 (Simon.
 B.) So, you can see that as leaders of the future Laidlaw Scholars can bring about positive and lasting change - and how great that is!
 My qualifications include: BEd Hons,, MSc, CIPD Dip, ILM L5 Coaching & Mentoring, PG Cert Counselling, FHEA.
 I am accredited to run Quintax personality profile, PPA, TMSDI Team Profile, EQi 2.0 Emotional Intelligence.